Stormancer/plugins/src/Stormancer.Plugins/Profile/Stormancer.Server.Plugins.Profile/docs/Readme.md

 The plugin provides both Server side and client side profile access features.

 The Platform plugins integrate with the profiles plugin to provide platform pseudo by default.

+## The User profile part

+The user profile part contains data that can be used to display information about the user: Their platform, their display name, etc...

+If not extended by other plugin, it has the following structure:

+    {
+        "userId": "xxx-yyy",
+        "lastPlatform":"steam",
+        "crossplay":
+        {
+            "enabled":true
+        },
+        "pseudo":"steamName",

+    }